icanjs/can-search-select/README.md

 __Main props:__
 - `items`, a list of source items;
-- `selected-item`, the selected item, getter only;
+- `selected-item`, the selected item, can also be used for preselection;
 - `filter-prop-name`, string, a property name to search against;
 - `format`, a function that receives the selected item and returns a value for rendering in the input, default will use `filterPropName` or the item itself.